miconda/vscode-goto-symbol-stack/README.md

 Extension for Visual Studio Code (VSCode) editor to jump to symbol (function, variable, ...) declaration, track the positions in a stack, navigate back and forth.

-It is relying on the same function used natively by VSCode to jump to the symbol (the one with default key `F12`), but the native jump back (default `Cmd/Ctrl+-`) is tracking differently the positions, therefore this module provides an alternative, storing the positions only when jump to symbol is triggered.
+It is relying on the same function used natively by VSCode to jump to the symbol (the one with default key `F12`), but the native jump back (default `Cmd/Ctrl+-`) is tracking differently the positions (eg., storing when editing or when scrolling and making a short break), therefore this module provides an alternative, storing the positions only when jump to symbol is triggered.

-The behaviour is somehow similar to jumping to `ctags` symbols in Vim editor and back to initial position (however, to make it clear, this extension does not require `ctags` at all).
+The behaviour is somehow similar to jumping to `ctags` symbols in `Vim` editor and back to initial position (however, to make it clear, this extension does not require `ctags` at all).

 ## Features